In this ESL lesson plan, the student will revise and practice the use of gerunds and infinitives.

 Gerunds and infinitives!
 Not again!
 They are confusing and give us nothing but a massive headache.
 Well, it’s true.
 Gerunds and infinitives can be tricky and confusing.
 That’s why there is no such thing as enough lessons about gerunds and infinitives.
-I recommend trying this one.
+We recommend trying this one.
 Experiment with it!
 Have fun!
 Who knows?
 Maybe it’ll turn out right up your alley.
 Enjoy!

 The student looks at a picture of a bone and a calendar and tries to figure out what these two have in common.
 This serves as an introduction to the video part.